Below is my analysis of a square pyramid in terms of Numeric Polarity Theory.

 An interesting fact which appears to connect the operation of the great Pyramids in Egypt to the astronomical dimensions of our solar system is that the base of Cheops is 36,524.24 inches in perimeter which coincides remarkably with the 364.24 days of our solar year.

 If one adds together the diagonals of the Great Pyramid’s base, they will find the sum to be 25,827 inches, a figure which represents the number of years in the precession of the equinox!
-It would seem that the Great Pyramids in Egypt are tuned very precisely to the dimensions of our solar system.
-This also suggests that the English system of measures was set on the arbitrary standard of the length of the foot of the King, as has been said
+It would seem that the Great Pyramids in Egypt are tuned to the dimensions of our solar system.
+It also suggests that the English system of measures was not set on the arbitrary standard length of the King’s foot as is taught.

 Some more analysis: